According to the current guidelines of the German Federal Office for Information Security.

 - Variable branding with your logo or integration into existing programs or apps

-Options: Smartcards, electronic ID card/eID service, interfaces to ID providers/identification services, remote triggering of digital signatures and seals in written form
+Options: Smartcards, electronic ID card/eID service, interfaces to ID providers/identification services, remote triggering of qualitied digital signatures and seals

 The Corona pandemic has clearly shown us the importance of functioning and secure IT infrastructures.
 The German Minister of the Interior therefore called for IT security to be considered from the outset in all digitization projects.
 In particular, the implementation of the Online Access Act poses major challenges for public administration.
 Web offerings are to be user-oriented, while at the same time security and data protection are top priorities.
-The legal requirements for this have risen sharply: OZG, eIDAS-VO, DSGVO, ISO 27002 and IT baseline protection guidelines of the BSI demand appropriate protective measures according to the current state of the art.
+The legal requirements for this have risen sharply: OZG, eIDAS-VO, DSGVO, ISO 27002 and IT baseline protection guidelines of the German Federal Office for Information Security demand appropriate protective measures according to the current state of the art.

 Critical infrastructures, utilities, ICT

 The digital transformation poses major challenges for operators of online services.
 Access to confidential information must be restricted, and users' personal data and access to critical infrastructures must be specially protected.
-The legal requirements for this have risen sharply: IT-SiG, DSGVO, ISO 27002 and IT baseline protection guidelines of the BSI demand appropriate protection measures according to the current state of the art.
+The legal requirements for this have risen sharply: GDPR, ISO 27002 and IT baseline protection guidelines of the German Federal Office for Information Security demand appropriate protection measures according to the current state of the art.
 In view of the urgent need for action, the question arises as to what extent our own developments are economically and security-wise compatible with the current threat situation and the increased expectations of users.

 Secure authentication - Important technical terms explained easily